davidfreitas51/davidfreitas51/README.md

 # Olá 👋

-Hey there, I'm David, a brazilian freelancer specializing in .NET development since January 2024.
+Hey there, I'm David, a brazilian developer specializing in .NET development since January 2024.

 ## Technologies
 - C# and .NET in general